A comparison between Shapefit compression and Full-Modelling method with PyBird for DESI 2024 and beyond: Simulated Samples

 \subsection{Covariance matrix}

-The covariance matrices are calculated from the \textsc{EZ} mocks.
+We calculate the covariance matrices from the \textsc{EZ} mocks.
 The \textsc{EZ} mocks extend on the Zel'dovich approximation \citep{Zel_1970} by including the stochastic scale-dependent, non-local, and nonlinear biasing contributions \citep{Chuang_2014}.
-The \textsc{EZ} mocks are shown to have very similar average clustering properties as the \textsc{AbacusSummit} mocks in terms of the one-point, two-point, and three-point statistics \citep{Moon_2023}, and are able to be produced at much cheaper computational cost than the full N-body \textsc{AbacusSummit} mocks.
-1000 \textsc{EZ} mock relizations are produced with a \(2000h^{-1} \mathrm{Mpc}\) cubic box, matching the configurations of the \textsc{AbacusSummit} mocks.
-The covariance matrices are calculated from these 1000 mocks.
+Ref.~\citep{Moon_2023} shows the \textsc{EZ} mocks have very similar average clustering properties as the \textsc{AbacusSummit} mocks in terms of the one-point, two-point, and three-point statistics and can be produced at much cheaper computational cost than the full N-body \textsc{AbacusSummit} mocks.
+1000 \textsc{EZ} mock relizations per tracer are produced with a \(2000h^{-1} \mathrm{Mpc}\) cubic box, matching the configurations of the \textsc{AbacusSummit} mocks.
+We then calculate the covariance matrices from these 1000 mocks.
 To obtain the unbiased inverse covariance matrix \(\hat{\icov}\), we apply both the Hartlap factor \citep{Hartlap_2006}

 and the Percival factor \citep{Percival_2014}

 to the inverse covariance matrix \(\icov\).
 Here,